 Each residency petition is judged on its own merit using the guidelines and regulations established by the Oklahoma State Regents for Higher Education (Policy and Procedures Manual-Section 3.18) and in compliance with 38 U.S. Code § 3679(c).
 It is the student's responsibility and burden to provide convincing evidence to adequately support the petition.

 Petitions and supporting documents must be submitted by the following deadlines.
 Petitions submitted after the deadline will be reviewed for the next term.
 In-state reclassification (and associated in-state tuition) is not granted on a retroactive basis.

 - Summer - June 30

-If you are receiving scholarships, loans, grants or other financial aid, contact the OUHSC Financial Aid office for information concerning the impact reclassification may have on your financial aid.
+If you are receiving scholarships, loans, grants or other financial aid, contact the University of Oklahoma Health Sciences Center Financial Aid Office for information concerning the impact reclassification may have on your financial aid.